raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 The Transformer architecture has revolutionized many areas of machine learning due to its ability to capture long-range dependencies and its inherent scalability.
 Transformers excel in processing sequential data and have been effectively adapted for various tasks, including natural language processing, computer vision, and more recently, graph-based learning.
 Incorporating simplicial message passing into Transformers provides a powerful framework for modeling complex geometric structures, enabling the capture of rich, higher-order interactions that traditional architectures may miss.

-The Geometric Algebra Transformer (GATR), proposed by Brehmer et al. (2023), employs geometric algebra to achieve equivariance with enhanced efficiency.
-GATR leverages the rich algebraic structure of geometric algebra to perform transformations that are equivariant by design, thus maintaining the geometric integrity of the data throughout the learning process.
+The Geometric Algebra Transformer (GATr), proposed by [Brehmer et al. (2023)](https://proceedings.neurips.cc/paper_files/paper/2023/file/6f6dd92b03ff9be7468a6104611c9187-Paper-Conference.pdf), employs geometric algebra to achieve equivariance with enhanced efficiency.
+GATr leverages the rich algebraic structure of geometric algebra to perform transformations that are equivariant by design, thus maintaining the geometric integrity of the data throughout the learning process.
 This approach ensures that the learned representations respect the symmetries and invariances inherent in the data, which is particularly important for applications involving geometric transformations.

-Previous research has also explored simplicial transformers using Clifford algebra to define triangular attention via geometric products (Clift et al., 2019).
+Previous research has also explored simplicial transformers using Clifford algebra to define triangular attention via geometric products [(Clift et al., 2019)](https://arxiv.org/pdf/1909.00668).
 These methods extend the attention mechanism to higher-order simplices, allowing for the capture of more complex interactions within the graph.
 The geometric product in Clifford algebra provides a natural way to handle higher-dimensional simplices, facilitating the modeling of multi-body interactions that are crucial in many scientific applications.

 However, the computational complexity of these models remains a challenge, particularly when applied to large-scale datasets.
 The extension to higher-order simplices typically results in an $O(n^3)$ complexity, making these methods less practical for real-time or large-scale applications.
 Moreover, while these models use the geometric product to define interactions among more than two nodes, they do not achieve full equivariance.
 This lack of equivariance can limit their ability to generalize across different geometric transformations, reducing their overall effectiveness.